kovacskalirobert/kovacskalirobert/README.md

 ### Hi there 👋

+I'm Robert Kovacs Kali.
+I'm currently sudying to be a Computer Science Engineer.

 <!--
 **kovacskalirobert/kovacskalirobert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.